shadiakiki1986/nats-cli/README.md

 6. For usage within docker-compose, check [example-nats-cli-docker-compose](https://github.com/shadiakiki1986/example-nats-cli-docker-compose)

+## Note on output
+`nats-cli` outputs to stderr instead of stdout, so to capture the output, please use `nats ...
+2> file.log`

 ## Dev notes
 To run using local go clone of repo, replace `nats` in all above examples wtih `go run nats.go` and run `go get` installation steps below to instapp the dependencies